Jobs, ecology key to France’s $110 billion virus rescue plan

 “The crisis highlighted our difficulties and our failures,” Prime Minister Jean Castex told lawmakers.
 But despite more than 30,000 virus-related deaths and massive strain on France’s once-renowned public health care system, he said, “We held on.”

-In a closely watched speech 12 days after his appointment, Castex laid out his priorities as head of government to the National Assembly, the lower house of parliament.
+Critics from left and right have slammed the government’s handling of the crisis, and legislators pushed back after Castex detailed his priorities to the National Assembly, the lower house of parliament.

-The new virus rescue plan will include 20 billion euros for climate-related investment, including wider use of electric bikes, stimulus for local food suppliers, urban renovation and mass renovation of older buildings.
+The new virus rescue plan will include 20 billion euros for climate-related investment, including wider use of electric bikes, stimulus for local food suppliers, urban renewal and mass renovation of older buildings.

-“It is up to us to reconcile the environmental transition with purchasing power,” he said.
+After a fuel tax hike unleashed the yellow vest protest movement against economic injustice and hampered President Emmanuel Macron’s efforts to curb emissions, Castex said: “It is up to us to reconcile the environmental transition with purchasing power.”

 Another 40 billion euros will go to overhauling strategic French manufacturing sites, he said.